hiconic-os/hiconic.platform.reflex/docs/notes/copilot.md

 Configuration is loaded from YAML files in the application's `conf/` directory.
 The platform:

 1. Scans `conf/` for files matching a configurable regex pattern.
-2. Unmarshals each file using the GM YAML marshaller into a `Map<String, String>`.
+2. Unmarshalls each file using the GM YAML marshaller into a `Map<String, String>`.
 3. Provides these properties to modules through property contracts.

 For typed configuration, `readConfig(EntityType<C>)` loads a configuration entity from YAML, validating it against the model.